 Usefulness beyond IT and development: Xebrio’s narrow focus on software and IT requirements management is beneficial for users in those industries.
 But we’d love to see the company expand its offerings to apply to other industries or departments that could benefit from requirements management software, such as marketing, healthcare, and manufacturing.
 Each of those examples has deep needs and pain points when handling work requirements, and Xebrio’s other features could really prove useful if there were a little more support for those categories.

-Wider variety of integrations: Even though we love Xebrio’s Jira and GitHub integrations, we wish there were more to choose from than just those two.
+Wider variety of integrations: Even though we love Xebrio’s Jira Software and GitHub integrations, we wish there were more to choose from than just those two.
 For example, Xebrio is unable to sync with team communication platforms, CRMs, or scheduling software, which could solve the first flaw we mentioned: a lack of utility in fields outside of IT and software development.

 In the few reviews available for Xebrio, users specifically complained about the lack of a team communications integration.
 That’s something that everyone, including dev teams, could really take advantage of, making it easier to collaborate and work on assets, tasks, or sprints together.